To see our Governor details and attendance statistics please see the link below.

 (Local Authority Governor)

 I joined the Governing Body in the April 2010, as a parent governor.
-I have one son at the school and two other sons who attended before going to secondary school.
+At that time, I had one son at the school but have now had 3 children go through the school and on to secondary school and college.
 Having a career which involves working with schools and governing bodies, becoming a governor at the school seemed an obvious way in which I could contribute to the school.
-My husband is also Chair of Governors at the Infant School.
+I am also a governor at a Hampshire secondary academy school out of the area.

-I am the Schools and Childrens’ Services HR Business Partner for Hampshire County Council, the strategic lead for supporting senior managers in the Children’s Services Department, Headteachers and Governors across Hampshire on a range of HR issues.
+I am the Schools HR Business Partner for Hampshire, the strategic lead for supporting senior managers in the Children’s Services, Headteachers and Governors across Hampshire on a range of HR issues.
 I have a key role in dealing with changes arising from employment and education legislation and the consequential changes in policies, procedure and practices.
-My role includes consultation with the Department for Education, Childrens’ Services in HCC, Headteacher representatives and the recognised trade unions on behalf of Hampshire schools.
+My role includes engagement with with the Department for Education, Childrens’ Services in HCC, Headteacher representatives and the recognised trade unions on behalf of Hampshire schools.

 My family and I moved to Fareham four years ago and before this we lived in Somerset.
 Since joining the governing board in January 2016, I have been sitting on the Finance Sub Committee and I will soon start to develop and strengthen my knowledge of the school by joining the Curriculum Sub-Committee.
 Working within Human Resources, I have learnt plenty of life / professional skills, which will be beneficial to my new role as a School Governor.
 As a parent and a Co-opted Governor, I am keen to ensure that Ranvilles provides the best possible education for our children, and I look forward to contributing towards the future development of the school.